Serverless-Devs/Serverless-Devs/docs/en/patch-file.md

         tracingConfig: Enable
 ```

-Displays the declaration `extends` keyword, to gain the ability to inherit
+Displays the declaration `extend` keyword, to gain the ability to inherit

 ### Final configuration
 By specifying the yaml configuration `s deploy -t s.pro.yaml` takes effect